ChTBoner/GPMD-Info/README.md

 I might work on Windows if there's any personal need or external demand

 Originally designed to be called in polybar and my zsh powerline.
+The plugin version can be used in any command launcher (Argos in Gnome, BitBar on MacOs, Command Output on KDE)

 ## Usage